 Hire an All-in-One Bookkeeping Service

 Some accounting firms only provide basic reconciliation services.
-Look for a service that handles payroll and taxes, while integrating with your current bookkeeping software, such as QuickBooks.
+However, businesses need services that can also handle payroll and taxes.
+See if they can integrate with your current bookkeeping software.

-Some businesses are open at all hours of the day and night.
-In many cases, the bookkeeping is handled after hours, so it’s important that you have a bookkeeping service available when you need it.
+In many cases, bookkeeping is handled after hours, so it’s important that you have a bookkeeping service available when you need it.

 Find a company that offers 24-hour service so that they can help you when you need it most.
 After all, some of the hardest times to get help are during the weekends and in tax season, but this is exactly when you’re most likely to have questions.